What projects are currently available?

-Conducting research through an Independent Study course is a great way to explore a topic that interests you, work closely with our faculty, and get hands-on experience with academic research.
+Conducting research through an Independent Study course is a great way to explore a topic that interests you, work closely with our HCI faculty, and get hands-on experience with academic research.

 An Independent Study is a unique, faculty-guided research project that a student (or occasionally a small group of students) can usually complete in one semester.
 Students can receive academic credit or financial compensation for their work.